What is an EntrePass?

 What happens when your EntrePass application is rejected?

-MOM will take three weeks or more to review your appeal.
+It will take MOM approximately three weeks or more to review your appeal.

 Why should you hire Rikvin for your EntrePass application?